DJS-JPN/guide/guide-ja/additional-info/es6-syntax.md

 const location = args[2];
 ```

-Just like the first example with object destructuring, this is a bit verbose and not fun to write out.
+Like the first example with object destructuring, this is a bit verbose and not fun to write out.
 Array destructuring eases this pain.

 ```js
 const [name, age, location] = args;
 ```

 A single line of code that makes things much cleaner!
-In some cases, you may not even need all items in the array (e.g. when using `string.match(regex)`).
+In some cases, you may not even need all the array's items (e.g., when using `string.match(regex)`).
 Array destructuring still allows you to operate in the same sense.

 ```js
 const [, username, id] = message.content.match(someRegex);
 ```

 In this snippet, we use a comma without providing a name for the item in the array we don't need.
-You can also give it a dummy name if you prefer, of course; it's entirely preference at that point.
+You can also give it a placeholder name if you prefer, of course; it's entirely preference at that point.

 ## var, let, and const

-Since there are many, many articles out there that can explain this part more in depth, we'll only be giving you a TL;DR and an article link if you choose to read more about it.
+Since there are many, many articles out there that can explain this part more in-depth, we'll only be giving you a TL;DR and an article link if you choose to read more about it.

-1. The `var` keyword is what was (and can still be) used in JS before `let` and `const` came to surface.
-There are actually many issues with `var`, though, such as it being function-scoped, hoisting related issues, and allowing redeclaration.
+1. The `var` keyword is what was (and can still be) used in JavaScript before `let` and `const` came to surface.
+There are many issues with `var`, though, such as it being function-scoped, hoisting related issues, and allowing redeclaration.
-2. The `let` keyword is essentially the new `var`; it addresses many of the issues `var` has, but its biggest factor would be that it's block-scoped and disallows redeclaration (*not* reassignment).
+2. The `let` keyword is essentially the new `var`; it addresses many of the issues `var` has, but its most significant factor would be that it's block-scoped and disallows redeclaration (*not* reassignment).
-3. The `const` keyword is for giving variables a constant value which may not be reassigned. `const`, like `let`, is also block-scoped.
+3. The `const` keyword is for giving variables a constant value that is unable to be reassigned. `const`, like `let`, is also block-scoped.

 The general rule of thumb recommended by this guide is to use `const` wherever possible, `let` otherwise, and avoid using `var`.
 Here's a [helpful article](https://madhatted.com/2016/1/25/let-it-be) if you want to read more about this subject.